 If you plan to sell the website in the future, avoid using your personal email address.
 This simplifies the selling process, allowing you to transfer the website and associated platforms seamlessly.

 Identifying Your Interests

 Frequently, people struggle to determine their interests.
 The best approach is to ask questions like:

 - What do I enjoy?

-Based on your region, the Amazon homepage looks different to you.
+Based on your location, the appearance of the Amazon homepage may differ.